 There’s no definitive right or wrong time to refinance your property.
 However, there a few things to take into consideration to make sure it’s worth the cost and effort at this point in time.
 Firstly, you want to look at how much equity you have already built in your property.
 This is the difference between the value of the home and how much is still owing.

 Generally, you will be in a more favourable position to refinance when you have at least 20% equity in your home.
 This is because the lender will generally see you as lower risk and provide you with a better deal.
 It’s also a good idea to find out whether you will need to pay for Lenders Mortgage Insurance again.
 This can easily add up to thousands, which can outweigh the benefits of switching your home loan.

 How often should you refinance your house?

-Data shows the average Australian refinances their property every four to five years.
-However, you should only refinance when your current home loan terms are no longer serving you.
+According to the Australian Bureau of Statistics, there has been a decrease in the total value of home loan switching commitments were down 2% in November 2019 from $9.83 billion to $9.63 billion.
+You should only refinance when your current home loan terms are no longer serving you.
 If you’re happy with your lender, there’s no reason you have to make the switch.